statgenetics/statgen-courses/README.md

 notedown exercise.md > exercise.ipynb
 ```

 The notedown program can be installed via `pip install notedown`.
+Additionally you need to install `pandoc` program.

+The conversion is just a start point.
 Manual polishment is still needed after the automatic conversion.
-This is just a start point.
 Specifically, it will be important to separate codes from text to different Notebook cells,
 and assign to each cell the approperate kernel if using SoS multi-language Notebook.
 Command output should also be
 removed from the text because they will be generated automatically and formatted better, after executing the notebook.